CloudBytes-Academy/CloudBytes.dev/app/content/articles/0022-upgrade-python-on-linux.md

 Keywords: Linux, Python, Ubuntu, Python 3.10,
 Slug: upgrade-python-to-latest-version-on-ubuntu-linux

+**Last Updated:** 2020-11-13

 Linux systems come with Python install by default, however, they are usually not the latest.
-Python also typically is not updated by a typical `apt-get upgrade` command as well.
+Python also typically is not updated by a typical `apt upgrade` command as well.

 To check the version of Python installed on your system run
 ```bash